 - The PDF application needs to be manually installed on any workspace that was restored using ARM.

-- If you are having problems running a PDF job, verify that you have at least one PDF Manager agent and two PDF Worker agents running and enabled.
+- If you are having problems running a PDF job, verify that you have both the PDF Manager and PDF Worker agents are running and enabled.
 You can check this on the Agent tab.

 This page contains the following information: